dpbriggs/convenient-skiplist/README.md

 NegInf -> Value(0) -> Value(1) -> Value(2) -> Value(3) -> Value(4) -> PosInf
 ```

+Scroll down or see the `examples` folder for more information.

 ## What this library provides

 This library provides tools to efficiently construct and iterate over skiplists.
 Under the hood it's all pointers